 The program provides incentives for deemed savings measures as defined by the Arkansas TRM 3.0 installed by qualified contractors.
 There is also a custom component of the program that helps customers in identifying efficiency opportunities and analyzing associated costs and savings, as well as offering incentives to install custom measures.
 Custom project support offers incentives for efficiency improvements affecting systems that are outside the scope of the prescriptive measure offerings.
-These projects may include retro-commissioning, process improvements and other system-level custom projects or projects for customer and measure eligibility.
+These projects may include retro-commissioning, process improvements and other system-level custom projects or projects involving unique equipment not part of the prescriptive offerings.
+Program staff preapprove projects for customer and measure eligibility.
 Additionally, they provide Measurement and Verification (M&V) services or review as needed to verify measures savings.
 The program provides technical support to identify custom project opportunities in customer facilities.